fhsav/clock/README.markdown

 It runs on the Ruby programming language, with the Padrino web framework, MongoDB database system, and the CoffeeScript and Sass pre-compilers.

-It uses CIJoe for CI on the actual server and Travis for building.